matlab/matlab-ai-agent-sdk/README.md

     "TOMATO TECHNICALLY A FRUIT STOP COMMONLY USED AS VEGETABLE IN CULINARY CONTEXT STOP END OF TRANSMISSION."
 ```

-Ask a follow up question by using the `aisdk.run` function.
+Ask a follow up question by using the `run` function.

 ```matlab
 run(agent,"HOW ABOUT AVOCADO STOP")